sgangaprasath/OpenOCL_SIR_Germany/README.md

 Credits: S Ganga Prasath, Mattia Serra, Salem Mosleh, Vidya Raju

-Reference: arXiv:XXXX.XXXX
+Reference: arXiv:2007.11178

 OpenOCL ref: Koenemann, Jonas, et al. "OpenOCL–Open Optimal Control Library."
 (2017).

-This code contains optimal control of a two-age structured SIR model using OpenOCL, described in detail in arXiv:XXXX.XXXX.
+This code contains optimal control of a two-age structured SIR model using OpenOCL, described in detail in arXiv:2007.11178.
 The parameters in this code are estimated from COVID-19 spread in Germany.

 For a simplified version of this, please use 1D_webpage.zip which is a one population